 If you think that sushi is just raw fish then you are about to have your mind blown.
-When you open up a menu at a sushi-ya you may be confused by the variety of types of sushi.
+When you open up a menu at a sushi-ya (sushi restaurant) you may be confused by the variety of types of sushi.
 From the well-known makizushi (rolled sushi) to delicate nigiri pieces, it does take a while to remember which sushi is which.
 But fear not, this post will help you brush up your sushi knowledge, and broaden your sushi tastes beyond the Westernized California roll.

 So What is Sushi?

 Sushi is considered any dish that includes rice seasoned with vinegar, sugar, and salt; served alongside ingredients such as seafood and vegetables.
 The possibility of different seafood combinations with the vinegared sushi rice is vast, spoiling sushi lovers with much choice and variety.
-Over time, both in Japan and beyond, there have been riffs on the traditional Japanese sushi, leading to many different types of sushi to satisfy adventurous taste buds.
+Over time, both in Japan and beyond, there have been riffs on traditional Japanese sushi, leading to many different types of sushi to satisfy adventurous taste buds.

 9 Different Types of Sushi to Try